$1 Million HDB Flats Singapore 2026: Worth Buying? | Nexus

 Bukit MerahS$1.085MNear CBD, Telok Blangah corridor

-Four-room flats crossed the million-dollar mark in Queenstown and Toa Payoh, signalling that even the smaller premium-estate flats now command seven-figure prices.
-The mature-estate concentration matters for buyers: outside these estates, S$1M HDB pricing is still the exception.
+Four-room flats crossed the million-dollar mark in Queenstown and Toa Payoh, so even the smaller flats in these estates now fetch seven-figure prices.
+This matters for buyers.
+Outside these estates, S$1M HDB pricing is still the exception, not the rule.

 Location and MRT access scarcity

-Mature estates have fixed land area.
-The MRT lines that serve them — the NSL, EWL, NEL and Circle Line — are at capacity.
-New BTO supply in central locations is constrained by available land.
-Buyers who insist on Toa Payoh, Ang Mo Kio or Queenstown have very few alternatives.
+Mature estates have a fixed land area.
+The MRT lines that serve them (the NSL, EWL, NEL and Circle Line) are at capacity.
+New BTO supply in central locations is held back by how little land is left.
+Buyers who insist on Toa Payoh, Ang Mo Kio or Queenstown have very few alternatives, so they pay up.

 The high-income, no-condo-yet segment

 Singapore household incomes have risen faster than HDB price caps.
-A growing cohort of dual-income professional households earns S$15,000-S$30,000 monthly — well above the S$14,000 HDB concessionary loan ceiling but not yet at the savings or risk appetite to commit S$2M-$3M to a private condo.
-The $1M HDB sits in that gap, and our above-the-HDB-income-ceiling guide walks through exactly how this segment finances the purchase.
+A growing group of dual-income professional households earns S$15,000-S$30,000 a month.
+That is well above the S$14,000 HDB concessionary loan ceiling, but they are not yet ready (in savings or in risk appetite) to commit S$2M-$3M to a private condo.
+The $1M HDB sits right in that gap.
+Our above-the-HDB-income-ceiling guide walks through exactly how this segment finances the purchase.

 Lift-upgrade and improvement programmes

 HDB Lift Upgrading, Home Improvement and Selective En bloc Redevelopment Scheme (SERS) programmes have refreshed many mature-estate flats.
-Some 1980s-era blocks now have lifts, refurbished bathrooms, and improved facades.
-Buyers price these as premium product, not depreciated stock.
+Some 1980s-era blocks now have lifts, refurbished bathrooms and improved facades.
+Buyers treat these as premium homes, not aging stock, and price them that way.

 Architectural model of Singapore HDB block on a brass plinth with stack of gold coins and brass keyring — premium central HDB buyer profile